We’re nuts for our Clough Pecan patented pecan varieties.

 Andy noticed a tree of the ’Excel’ pecan variety, estimated to be 20 to 25 years old at the time of discovery, growing in the Clough orchards in 1990.
 The tree’s superior characteristics earned it the name ’Excel’.
 In particular, ’Excel’ is an early bearing tree with fruit maturing and ready for harvest about the first week in October, or two weeks earlier than the standard ‘Stuart’ variety.
 Surprisingly, ’Excel’ actually blooms out later than the ‘Stuart’ variety, yet produces mature nuts that ripen earlier.

 ’Excel’ displays a semi-dwarf type growth with small twiglets.
-Average height and spread is 20 feet.
 Thin limbs and sparse leaf canopy give it a willowy look, but allow for good air circulation and sunlight which help prevent insect and disease damage.

 ’Excel’ bears a relatively good crop at an early age; trees have been shown to bear at three years after transplanting, with increased heavy production thereafter.
 It has a large nut, producing about 50 nuts per pound.
 The fruit has a thick shell, making it bird resistant, and has an excellent quality that yields about 51%.
 The kernels are a golden color with a heavy oil content.
 It shells well, and kernels typically fall out in full, complete halves.